 Reichenau is an island rich in vegetation, but unlike Mainau, it features vegetables, not flowers.
-In fact, 15% of its area (the island is 5 km [3 mi] long and 1½ km wide) is covered by greenhouses and crops of one kind or another.
-Though it seems unlikely amid the cabbage, cauliflower, lettuce, and potatoes, Reichenau has three of Europe's most beautiful Romanesque churches.
-This legacy of Reichenau's past as a monastic center in the early Middle Ages, and its warm microclimate, have earned the island a place on UNESCO's World and Nature Heritage list.
-Connected to the Bodanrück Peninsula by just a narrow causeway, Reichenau was secure from marauding tribesmen on its fertile island, and the monastic community blossomed from the 8th through the 12th century.
-Reichenau developed into a major center of learning and the arts.
-The churches are in each of the island's villages—Oberzell, Mittelzell, and Niederzell, which are separated by only 1 km (½ mi).
+In fact, 15% of its area (the island is 5 km [3 miles] long and 1½ km [1 mile] wide) is covered by greenhouses and crops of one kind or another.
+It also has three of Europe's most beautiful Romanesque churches, a legacy of Reichenau's past as a monastic center in the early Middle Ages.
+The churches are in each of the island's villages—Oberzell, Mittelzell, and Niederzell, which are separated by only 1 km (½ mile).
 Along the shore are pleasant pathways for walking or biking.

 Reichenau at a Glance

 Take our short photo quiz to reveal your ideal trip in the U.S.More